Agricultural Education and Training

 Yet, clear racial, ethnic, and gender disparities in agricultural land ownership and management exist.
 According to the Bureau of Labor Statistics, farmers, ranchers, and agricultural managers are more than 96 percent white.
 Farmers and fieldworkers are also aging out of the profession.
 The average age of a principal operator rose from 50.3 years in 1978 to 58.3 years, according to the USDA’s 2017 Census of Agriculture.
 We intend to help address these inequities through programming especially for and by beginning farmers and farmers of color.

 Farming at scale using organic practices requires unique skills and experience.
 We’ve taken great care to make farm safety at the forefront of all that we do, from the safety of our workers to that of the food that leaves our farm.
-We offer training on tractor safety and operation and recently launched Farm Mechanic Basics, a new Farm Hub program that began in January of 2022.
+We offer training on tractor safety and operation and recently launched Farm Mechanic Basics (English), a new Farm Hub program that began in January of 2022.
+This fall, we will pilot the program in Spanish.

 We also offer tractor training targeted at new and beginning farmers, and for experienced farmers aiming to take steps toward mechanization.
 Our two-day Tractor Intensive covers the basics of tractor safety and operation, including field-based driving practice.
 We go over the parts of the tractor, cover safety and associated hazards, as well as routine daily checks and maintenance.
-Check our events page for announcements of these workshops, which are offered in the fall.
+Check our events page for more information.

 Farm Business Planning